 - 1. Staff must never be involved in a romantic or sexual relationship with a Student, even if the Student is 18 or older. - 2.
-Staff shall use good judgment when talking with Students to avoid topics, language or innuendo that could be construed as or lead to flirtation or sexual dialogue.

-- 3. Staff shall use good judgment when touching Students to avoid touching that is or could be construed as romantic, flirtatious or sexual.
+Staff shall use good judgment when talking with Students to avoid topics, language or innuendo that could be construed as or lead to flirtation or sexual dialogue. - 3.
+Staff shall use good judgment when touching Students to avoid touching that is or could be construed as romantic, flirtatious or sexual.
 Safe touching includes things like side hugs, pats on the shoulder or back, and high fives.
 Inappropriate touching includes things like massages, full frontal hugs, and touching stomach or leg.
 Staff need to be aware that everyone perceives touching differently such that touching that may be received as perfectly acceptable and innocent by one Student would be unwelcome and perceived as misconduct by a different Student. - 4.
-Staff shall not use any email other than an official GEC email account to communicate with Students.
-If staff use Google Classroom, they shall utilize the GEC Google Classroom and link their use of Google Classroom to an email in a format that is specified by GEC. - 5.
-Staff shall not communicate with students by phone or text outside of the App or other system established by GEC for such communications. - 6.
+Staff shall not use any email other than an official Microsoft Office GEC email account and GEC Teams to communicate with Students - 5.
+Staff shall not utilize any other chat function other than Microsoft Teams for Education and Teams chats to communicate with students on a chat platform. - 6.
+Staff shall not communicate with students by phone or text outside of the system established by GEC for such communications, which involves utilizing Microsoft Teams, GEC issued phones, and the Teams applications through Vonage software. - 7.
 Staff shall not communicate with Students on any social media other than the posting of publicly visible posts on official GEC social media.
 The only exception to this rule is if: (a) the purpose of the message is to reengage a Student who is not responding to a phone call, text or email; (b) the message is limited to a request for the Student to contact the Staff; and (c) a screen shot of the message is uploaded to the Student's case file.
-All posts must still meet the other requirements of this section. - 7.
-Staff shall not socialize with students outside GEC, shall not be at the house of a Student and shall not have a Student in the Staff's home, unless pre-approved in writing by the School Director. - 8.
+All posts must still meet the other requirements of this section. - 8.
+Staff shall not socialize with students outside GEC, shall not be at the house of a Student and shall not have a Student in the Staff's home, unless pre-approved in writing by the School Director. - 9.
 Staff shall use good judgment in deciding whether to frequent businesses where Students are known to work or patronize.
-For example, Staff should generally not patronize a bar or club where a Student works or regularly patronizes. - 9.
+For example, Staff should generally not patronize a bar or club where a Student works or regularly patronizes. - 10.
 Staff shall not sell goods or services to a Student or buy goods or services from a Student.
-Staff shall not perform non-academic services for Students for free (such as babysitting) or receive services from Students for free. - 10.
-A Staff member shall not be alone in a room with a Student unless the room has a window (partially frosted glass is acceptable) or the door is open. - 11.
-Staff shall not transport Students, unless pre-approved in writing by the School Director. - 12.
+Staff shall not perform non-academic services for Students for free (such as babysitting) or receive services from Students for free.

+- 11. A Staff member shall not be alone in a room with a Student unless the room has a window (partially frosted glass is acceptable) or the door is open. - 12.
+Staff shall not transport Students, unless pre-approved in writing by the School Director. - 13.
 Staff shall not give gifts (anything of value) to an individual Student, unless pre-approved in writing by the School Director.
 Small, token gifts given to an entire class or group of students are permitted.